-Provisions in this clause are based on IETF draft-ietf-quic-transport [5].
+Provisions in this clause are based on IETF RFC 9000 [5].
 QUIC endpoints communicate by exchanging QUIC packets in UDP datagrams.
 One or more QUIC packets can be encapsulated in a single UDP datagram.
 QUIC packets may have long or short headers, for packets sent prior or after the completion of version negotiation and establishment of 1-RTT keys respectively.
 A sender multiplexes one or more QUIC frames of the same or different type(s) into a QUIC packet.
-The header contains only a limited set of fields, including Destination Connection ID field (see clause 5.3.7) and encrypted Packet Number field.
+The header contains only a limited set of fields, including Destination Connection ID field (see clause 12) and encrypted Packet Number field.
 Data sent by an application is encapsulated in STREAM frames which are carried in 0-RTT packets, if send as early data during the handshake, or afterwards in 1-RTT packets.
 An endpoint uses the Stream ID and Offset fields in STREAM frames to place data in order.
 The usage of the Offset field is further explained by the below example.

 EXAMPLE: Let's say a QUIC transport entity sends data via three STREAM frames.
 The first one is e.g. 10 octets long, starts at offset 0 and ends at offset 9.
 The second one is e.g. 20 octets long, starts at offset 10 and ends at offset 29.
 The third one is e.g. 7 octets long, starts at offset 30 and ends at offset 36.
 Let's also assume these frames are carried by separate QUIC packets A, B and C. In a sunny day scenario all three packets arrive at the receiving entity, which successfully acknowledges them.
 In a rainy day scenario, retransmissions are necessary.
 Let's say, packets A and B were lost and only packet C is delivered and acknowledged.
 The sender obviously needs to retransmit the content with offset 0..9 and 10..29.
 The sender can do this either by resending these two frames as initially sent (i.e. the three frames) or by sending a single, 10+20=30 octets long frame with offset 0..29.